Interstate 495 Delaware

 Subsequent resurfacing work along Interstate 495 followed along the remainder of the freeway leading south to I-95 near Newport.
 That work ran through 1994 to July 1995.4

 The Wilmington bypass originally included four interchanges.
-They were located at U.S. 13 (Dupont Highway), Delaware 9A (Terminal Avenue), 12th Street and U.S. 13 (Philadelphia Pike).
+They were located at U.S. 13 (Dupont Highway), SR 9A (Terminal Avenue), 12th Street and U.S. 13 (Philadelphia Pike).
 The Edgemoor interchange was planned in 1985 and completed by 1989.
-The new ramps linked I-495 with U.S. 13 (Governor Printz Boulevard) and Delaware 3 (Edgemoor Road) in an industrial area along the Delaware River.
+The new ramps linked I-495 with U.S. 13 (Governor Printz Boulevard) and SR 3 (Edgemoor Road) in an industrial area along the Delaware River.

 The diamond interchange with 12th Street provides access to Downtown Wilmington from Interstate 495.
 Plans for the 12th Street extension in the 1970s included options for a multi-lane arterial or expressway to a new bridge across Brandywine Creek at 14th and Poplar Streets.
 Community opposition resulted in a March 1982 revision of the proposed route, moving it further north to 16th Street.
 Ensuing events however ultimately led to the cancellation of the 12th Street Connector.5